Switch2IT/software-security/README.md

 ```

 Deploy on your favorite Java application server.
 It was developed and tested on a Wildfly 10 application server, and we make no guarantee as to its functionality on others.

+This repository also contains a small util to create a X.509 certificate and private key (in `PEM` format) to use in your choice of OpenID providers.
+Simply run the main method in the PkiUtil class and follow the prompts in the console.